 - Contact the Classical Studies Department for more information.

 - Recommended for science or business majors with very strong backgrounds in precalculus or calculus.

 - Students should consult (at least two months prior to the beginning of a semester via email@example.com) with the Department of Mathematics and Statistics in order to discuss the possibility of taking the Mathematics Placement Test.

 Foreign language waiver or substitution

-Students whose high school courses were taught in a foreign language may document their proficiency with a high school transcript to receive a GEC or CLER foreign language waiver.
+Students whose high school courses were taught in a foreign language may document their proficiency with a high school transcript to receive a CIC foreign language waiver.